-If there is a lesson in my lecture, then it is this point about the inevitable interdependence of truth and rationality.
+If this paper has any lesson, then it is this point about the inevitable interdependence of truth and rationality.
 I have not seen it so explicitly stated in the literature, even though I am sure it has been grasped before.